- Kale, glorious kale!

-A long narrow lot may can be enhanced, broken up or made intriguing with curved pathways and plantings that create walls or barriers.
-A triangular lot may be made to look larger by playing on the perspective.
-Use an arbor to create a sense of destination at the apex or add some new angles with shrubs, trellises, dividers or even borders to minimize the triangle feeling.
+Enhance a long narrow lot by adding breaks or intriguing curved pathways.
+Or add plantings that create walls or barriers.
+You can make a triangular lot look larger by playing on the perspective.
+Use an arbor to create a sense of destination at the apex.
+Or add some new angles with shrubs, trellises, dividers or even borders to minimize the triangle feeling.
 A square lot may call for something more formal, perhaps a Japanese inspired layout.
 An L-shaped lot can be divided into smaller rooms.

 Does the lot have any dominating features such as a fence, garage wall, deck, a fire hydrant or telephone box?
 Should the location of neighbourhood trees be included in your overall plan?
 Does the lot have some other awkward or distinguishing features such as a steep slope?

 One gardener we know has a multi-level deck that ends smack against a garage wall.
 Solution?
-Make the wall as interesting as possible with hanging plants, a window and window box, flowering vines and perhaps a wall fountain.
+Make the wall as interesting as possible.
+Add hanging plants, a window and window box, flowering vines and perhaps a wall fountain.
 The deck can be the home of a multitude of planters and hangings.
-For shade, a hole can be cut in the deck for a shade or fruit tree to grow through.
+For shade, cut a hole in the deck for a shade or fruit tree to grow through.

-A slope could be terraced for a rock garden with a water feature.
-Stark board fences can be covered with vines, such as sweet peas, scarlet runner beans, Virginia creeper, clematis or even climbing roses.
-This can be broken up with hanging baskets.
+Terrace a slope for a rock garden with a water feature.
+Cover stark board fences with vines, such as sweet peas, scarlet runner beans, Virginia creeper, clematis or even climbing roses.
+Then break it up with hanging baskets.
 With enough sun and skill, you can espalier a fruit tree along a sunny fence.

 Do you really need all that grass?

-Reduce the grassed area.
-Plan some borders by tracing out the shape with a garden hose and marking the results with some spray paint or corn meal.
+Reduce the grassy area.
+Plan some borders by tracing out the shape with a garden hose.
+Mark the results with some spray paint or corn meal.
 Include curves in your plan unless you are making a checkerboard design or wish to enhance the angles in the lot.